Who is Choice Recovery?

 Your Rights When Dealing with Choice Recovery, Inc.

-- Choice Recovery may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• Choice Recovery cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- Choice Recovery must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• Choice Recovery must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- Choice Recovery cannot threaten to have you arrested or imprisoned over unpaid debts.
+• Choice Recovery cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Choice Recovery From Your Credit Report Today!

-Credit Saint can assist you in disputing Choice Recovery accounts.
-With years of experience at their disposal, these professionals have a proven track record of effectively removing incorrect entries for countless clients.
+Credit Saint can help you dispute Choice Recovery accounts.
+With over 15 years of experience, they have a proven track record of removing incorrect entries for many clients.

 If you’re tired of dealing with debt collectors and want to improve your credit, consider working with a trusted credit repair company.